Nova Bus: History

-By 1998, Nova Bus was then acquired by Volvo Buses and Prevost Car who owned 51% of the company while Henlys Group owned 49%.
+By 1998, Nova Bus was acquired by Volvo Buses and Prevost Car who owned 51% of the company while Henlys Group owned 49%.
 Volvo acquired Henlys remaining interest in 2004.

 On February 2, 2008, Nova Bus announced plans for the construction of a new assembly plant in Plattsburgh, New York, signifying the company's return to the US bus market.
 The plant opened on June 15, 2009.
 The first order from a US-based customer came from the New York City Transit Authority (NYCTA) for 90 LFS articulated buses; the NYCTA now has nearly 500 articulated and non-articulated LFSs.
 In March 2010, Nova Bus received the first order for the US-built, redesigned LFS from Honolulu, Hawaii's TheBus; 24 were delivered in December 2010.
 TheBus planned to order more, but ultimately chose buses from Gillig instead.
 In March 2012, the Walt Disney Company announced that it plans to test a Nova articulated bus on certain high traffic routes at the Walt Disney World Resort.
 In 2012, the Southeastern Pennsylvania Transportation Authority (SEPTA) ordered 315 buses, including 225 articulated buses to replace its aging Neoplan AN460 articulated buses and its remaining North American Bus Industries NABI 416 standard buses; the articulated hybrid buses were introduced in Philadelphia on October 27, 2014.
-In 2013, the Chicago Transit Authority placed an order for 300 40 foot Nova Bus clean-diesel buses, with an option to buy an additional 150.
+In 2013, the Chicago Transit Authority placed an order for 300 40-foot clean-diesel LFSs, with an option to buy an additional 150.

 On June 21, 2023, Nova Bus announced that it would again exit the United States market in 2025, and close the Plattsburgh plant.
 The company cited continuing financial losses in its decision to restructure operations to focus on Canada.

 On March 28, 2024, Nova Bus announced the retirement of President Ralph Acs, who retired on April 1, 2024.
 Acs was succeeded by Paul Le Houillier on June 1, 2024.
 Acs remains part of the Nova Bus Board of Directors.